Xmonero/oxen-mq/README.md

   - Basic - this requires a basic authentication level (None access is implied)
   - Admin - this requires administrative access (Basic access is implied)
-- ServiceNode (bool) - if true this requires that the remote connection has proven its identity as an active service node (via its x25519 key).
+- ServiceNode (bool) - if true this requires that the remote connection has proven its identity as an active masternode (via its x25519 key).
-- LocalServiceNode (bool) - if true this requires that the local node is running in service node mode (note that it is *not* required that the local SN be *active*).
+- LocalServiceNode (bool) - if true this requires that the local node is running in masternode mode (note that it is *not* required that the local SN be *active*).

 Authentication level components are cumulative: for example, a category with Basic auth +